Walled Off Hotel reopened. 11 December 2025

 British artist James Ame caught with a Banksy stencil and a spray can.
 13 December 2017

-James Ame participated in an exhibition curated by Steve Lazarides in Herzliya Marina in Tel Aviv in March 2017.
-Banksy opened his Walled Off Hotel in Bethlehem, just 80 km from Tel Aviv, in March 2017.
+James Ame participated in an exhibition curated by Steve Lazarides at Herzliya Marina in Tel Aviv in March 2017.
+At the same time, also in March 2017, Banksy opened his Walled Off Hotel in Bethlehem, just 80 km from Tel Aviv.
 Steve Lazarides is Banksy’s former agent.
-According to James Ame’s website – http://www.ame72.com – he also participated in The Cans Festival in London, the collective street art exhibition organized by Banksy in May 2008.
+According to James Ame’s website, http://www.ame72.com, he also participated in The Cans Festival in London, the collective street art exhibition organised by Banksy in May 2008.
 A publicity stunt by Steve L, or is James Ame a member of the Banksy street art crew?

 20171213 - Banksy's team - James Ame in Betlehem.jpeg